 What does a medical administrative assistant do in a private practice?

 The smaller the practice, the fewer the employees and the less clearly roles are defined.
 Private physician practices often have an “all hands on deck” philosophy and expect employees of all levels to have expanded responsibilities beyond the duties you would find in a standard description like those listed above.
 They need to be able to answer a question for a patient if no one else is available.

 Small practices like to focus on a team environment, says Lashelle Davis, office manager at The Virginia Institute, a boutique plastic surgery facility in Virginia.
 This type of entrepreneurial thinking empowers employees to pick up on tasks as they are needed.

-Since there is only one medical receptionist working in the office, it’s also really important that they can prioritize, Davis emphasized.
+Since there is only one medical receptionist working in the office, it’s also really important that they can prioritize tasks, Davis emphasized.
 It’s a common occurrence that the receptionist will be greeting a patient and the phone will ring and the doctor will ask for something all at once.
 A successful medical admin will be able to execute all without getting overwhelmed.

 To sum it up …

-You are not the first person to wonder: what does a medical administrative assistant do?
+You are not the first person to wonder: What does a medical administrative assistant do?
 They are at the front lines of your doctor’s office experience but most of their work happens behind the scenes after that point, adding to the sense of mystery.

 Whether the patient sees it or not, medical admins perform an integral role in keeping the machine running.
 From your first phone call to making sure your test results get to the right place, hospitals or clinics would not be able to function without them.

 Do you see yourself in a role that requires organization, digital expertise and the ability to prioritize?
-If these job descriptions pique your interest, check out Rasmussen College’s medical administration program page to find out more about what a medical admin degree could mean for you.
+If these job descriptions pique your interest, check out Rasmussen College’s medical administration program page to find out more about what a medical admin certificate could mean for you.